Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: Spectral-Model-independent Approach

 \subsection{Adaptive Pixelization}

-In the spectral-model-independent method, a single angular resolution does not accommodate all frequency bands due to different diffraction limits estimated via Equation~\eqref{eq:diffraction_limit}.
+In the spectral-model-independent method, a single angular resolution does not accommodate all frequency bands due to different diffraction limits estimated via Eq.~\eqref{eq:diffraction_limit}.
 Fixing an angular resolution across all bands over-resolves lower frequencies and hence impairs the Fisher matrix conditioning, and under-resolves higher frequencies and hence loses attainable SNRs.
-We therefore independently compute the angular resolution for each frequency band using Equation~\eqref{eq:diffraction_limit}, with $D=D_\mathrm{HL}$ and $f$ to be the midpoint of the band.
-We limit ourselves to the optimal resolutions within the \texttt{HEALPix} package~\cite{healpix} (i.e., choices of resolution $N_{\rm side} = 2^n$), implying a coarse resolution variation over frequency bands, as described in Section~\ref{sec:simulations}.
-We leave the optimization of this as well as the exploration of alternative pixelization schemes which allow for finer resolution variations for future work.
+We therefore independently estimate the expected angular resolution for each frequency band using Eq.~\eqref{eq:diffraction_limit}, with $D=D_\mathrm{HL}$ and $f$ to be the midpoint of the band.
+We limit ourselves to the optimal resolutions within the \texttt{HEALPix} package~\cite{healpix} (i.e., choices of resolution $N_{\rm side} = 2^n$), implying a coarse resolution variation over frequency bands, as described in Sec.~\ref{sec:simulations}.
+We choose the pixel resolution such that point sources are over-resolved: specifically, spread across four pixels.
+We leave the pixelization optimization as well as the exploration of alternative pixelization schemes which allow for finer resolution variations for future work.